vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-The 3 improvements in this variant are:
+The improvements in this variant are:

-* The `unchecked` block, which ensures overflows are suppressed.
+* The `unchecked` block, which ensures integer overflows are suppressed.
 This means large values "wrap around".
 * Multiplying the class properties.
 This causes larger numbers.
 * Usage of co-prime numbers.
-Co-prime numbers means there is a lower chance of the multiplication operations producing the same result for similar property values.
+Co-prime numbers means there is a lower chance of the multiplication operations producing the same result for similar combinations of field/property values.
+* Setting a minimum for the hash.
+If a property is 0, we won't get a bias towards the 0<sup>th</sup> bucket

-All 3 factors give us a much larger range of bucket hash IDs, & this translates into *wider* bucket distribution with the same *efficiency*:
+All 3 factors give us a much larger range of generated bucket hash IDs, & this translates into *wider* bucket distribution with the **same** efficiency:

 | Total buckets | Buckets occupied | % buckets occupied |
 | ------------- | ---------------- | ------------------ |